 Example Estimate: New Zealand’s governing body over pet imports, MPI, lists their border clearance charges on their website here.
 Depending on the country your cat is traveling from, this fee can range anywhere between $28.19 NZD (fixed) to $186.30 NZD (hourly).

-If you’re moving to a country that requires a quarantine period, like New Zealand or Malaysia, you will need to take into account the fees required to keep your pet at the quarantine facility.
-Remember that these facilities offer more than just accommodations for your pet—they provide food, outdoor time or walks, and medical care if needed.
+If you’re moving to a country that requires a quarantine period, like New Zealand, Singapore or Malaysia, you will need to take into account the fees required to keep your pet at the quarantine facility.
+Remember that these facilities offer more than just accommodations for your pet.
+They provide food, outdoor time or walks, and medical care if needed.

 Example Estimate: The quarantine fees for pets moving to Singapore can be found on the AVA website here.
-In short, it will cost at least $242 SGD for a cat to stay in quarantine for 10 days (the typical minimum period for pets).
+In short, it will cost at least $242 SGD (roughly $200 USD) for a cat to stay in quarantine for 10 days (the typical minimum period for pets).

 While some people choose to handle their pet moves on their own, many pet owners eventually decide that they’d rather have a service organize it all.
 Managing the costs and logistics of a pet move can be complicated and stressful, which is why hiring an all-in-one service brings relief to most.
-It’s more expensive to hire a service since you’d also be paying for the management of your cat’s move, but it’s just one thing less to worry about!
+It is more expensive to hire a pet shipping professional to arrange your pet's move, but since the pet pro's will be managing your cats move you have one less thing to worry about!

 “The first time I was trying to figure out how to move Charlie and Chloe by myself and then I found you and everything fell into place so seamlessly.”
 Read More